-Corroboration of the thinking as the content has been compiled has been ongoing with engagement, socialisation and feedback using the Forum's wide constituency through:
+Corroboration of the thinking as the content has been compiled has been ongoing with engagement, socialisation and feedback using the PSF's wide constituency through:

-- Design Hub meetings
+- PSF Design Hub meetings.

-- Workstream advisory group meetings
+- Workstream advisory group meetings.

-- Collaboration and alignment with other workstreams at both a working and workstream lead level
+- Collaboration and alignment with other workstreams at both a working and workstream lead level.

-- Vendor Advisory Group meetings
+- Vendor advisory group meetings.

-- Payment Community briefings
+- Payment community briefings.

-- Forum updates
+- PSF forum updates.

-- Socialisation and discussion with key stakeholders including the PSR, Bank of England and Payment System Operators
+- Socialisation and discussion with key stakeholders including the PSR, Bank of England and Payment System Operators.